UA-NASA-Robotics/Roobot-Over-IP/ROS/InterfaceReadMe.md

 Structure:

 - Inputs:
-  - AngularMeasurement `torque` - The torque to apply.
-Acceptable units are Nm.
+  - float `torque` - The torque to apply in Nm.
 - Outputs:
   - bool `success` - True if the torque is valid, false otherwise.